 In the 90’s what later has been called ‘The Active line’ (aktivlinjen) came to dominate the labor market policy in Denmark.
-During the 1990’s the perception of unemployment benefits shifted from being an insurance paid for through taxes and therefore a civic right should one loose one’s job to a system of obligations where ever-increasing demands is put to the unemployed in order to maintain eligibility for the benefit.
-The new demands are wide ranging: claimants are expected to apply for jobs in a larger geographical areas disregarding their place of residence and education, they are required to join mandatory work activities (aktivering) with little or no relation to their particular skillset or professional experience.
+During the 1990’s the perception of unemployment benefits shifted from being an insurance paid for through taxes and therefore a civic right should one loose one’s job - to a system of obligations where an ever-increasing set of demands are put to the unemployed in order to maintain eligibility for the benefit.
+The new demands are wide ranging: claimants are expected to apply for jobs in a larger geographical area disregarding their place of residence and education, they are required to join mandatory work activities (aktivering) with little or no relation to their particular skillset or professional experience.
 Finally, they can be required to participate in courses that have by some been criticized for being a waste of time.
-The active line has changed since the its initial introduction in the early 90’s when the primary focus was social integration to in the 00’s moving towards disciplinary social measures and work-first principles.
-The primary focus became finding the quickest route back into employment, which led to changes in the availability assessments (rådighedsvurdering), increased use of sanctions and reduced monetary compensation for unemployed on cash assistant benefit.
-(Christensen 2019, p.
+The active line has changed since its initial introduction in the early 90’s when the primary focus was social integration to in the 00’s moving towards disciplinary social measures and work-first principles.
+The primary focus became finding the quickest route back into employment, which led to changes in the availability assessments (rådighedsvurdering), increased use of sanctions and reduced monetary compensation for unemployed on cash assistant benefit (Christensen 2019, p.
 76).
 Work first principles were meant to increase the focus on employment and lessen the attention to other social problems that the recipients of cash assistant benefit might have.
 Most of the unemployed were meant to receive their guidance and counseling at the local job center.

 In 2009 the Danish labor market organizational structure was reformed.
-The previous two-tier system of the state organized self-insured unemployed and municipal employment efforts towards the uninsured and sick employed were combined in the municipal job center.
+The previous two-tier system of the state organized self-insured unemployed and municipal employment efforts towards the uninsured and sick were combined in the municipal job center.
 Before this reform existing employment policies had been criticized.

 The critique was very explicit in its ambition.
 “The system must be so made, that we can be certain, that the rules outlined by parliament are followed.
 No minister can live with being held to account for something, that he or she does not have any influence over.
 We need priorities to be aligned across central and local institutions.”
 Claus Hjort Frederiksen, (Minister of employment), d.
 27 October 2003.
 (Larsen & Caswell, 2015, p.
 14, our translation)